navoditas/navoditas.github.io/index.md

 <a name="/bio"></a>
 # Bio

-I am a Research Software Engineer at [Google Research India](https://research.google/locations/india/).
+I am a Research Software Engineer at [Google Deepmind](https://research.google/locations/india/).
 My research interests lie primarily in the area of Reinforcement Learning and its applications.

+My latest research involves developing differentially private algorithms for offline reinforcement learning, in collaboration with [Dr. Alekh Agarwal](https://alekhagarwal.net), [Dr. Abhradeep Guha Thakurta](https://athakurta.squarespace.com) and [Dr. Christoph Dann](https://cdann.net) (paper in review at AISTATS 2025).

+Currently, I'm exploring how reinforcement learning can facilitate continual learning in LLM agents.
+I’m also working on using RL techniques for generating synthetic data to train LLMs.

-I am currently working on Offline Reinforcement Learning with Differential Privacy in collaboration with [Dr. Alekh Agarwal](https://alekhagarwal.net), [Dr. Christoph Dann](https://cdann.net), [Prof. Balaraman Ravindran](http://www.cse.iitm.ac.in/~ravi/) and [Dr. Aravindan Raghuveer](https://research.google/people/107631/).
-In parallel, I am also working on developing solutions for Learning from Aggregated Data to preserve data privacy, mentored by [Dr. Aravindan Raghuveer](https://research.google/people/107631/), [Dr. Rishi Saket](https://research.google/people/107857/) and [Dr. Karthikeyan Shanmugan](https://research.google/people/KarthikeyanShanmugam/).
+Additionally, I’m involved in a project aimed at automating the discovery of interpretable policies from neuroscience data.
+In the past, I have worked on developing solutions for learning from aggregated data to preserve data privacy, mentored by [Dr. Aravindan Raghuveer](https://research.google/people/107631/), [Dr. Rishi Saket](https://research.google/people/107857/) and [Dr. Karthikeyan Shanmugan](https://research.google/people/KarthikeyanShanmugam/).

 Before this role, I was a Research Intern at Google Research India.
 I worked with [Dr. Aravindan Raghuveer](https://research.google/people/107631/) and [Prof. Balaraman Ravindran](http://www.cse.iitm.ac.in/~ravi/) on Imitation Learning in the absence of environmental access.
 Prior to this, I interned at Viterbi School of Engineering USC where, under the guidance of [Prof. Xiang Ren](https://shanzhenren.github.io), I worked on Time Series prediction using Knowledge Graphs.